 Maybe you’re one of them.
 If so, it is so impressive.
 Seriously impressive.

-I’m one of those Christmas tree decorators that tries my very best to make my tree look pretty, but I don’t get too involved in the process.
+I’m one of those Christmas tree decorators who tries my very best to make my tree look pretty, but I don’t get too involved in the process.

 There are no themes.